Immigration Consequences of Criminal Convictions

 - an offense relating to a failure to appear before a court pursuant to a Court Order to answer to or dispose of a charge of a felony for which a sentence of two years imprisonment or more may be imposed and an Attempt or Conspiracy to commit one of the foregoing offenses.

-The Chicago criminal defense attorneys at Legal Defenders have extensive experience in representing individuals charged with various criminal offenses throughout Cook County, Lake County, DuPage County and Kane County.
+The Chicago criminal defense attorneys at John D. Ioakimidis have extensive experience in representing individuals charged with various criminal offenses throughout Cook County, Lake County, DuPage County and Kane County.
 Non US citizens have to consider the immigration consequences of a criminal record.
 A criminal conviction may be catastrophic because it may lead to deportation and/or denial of citizenship.
-To discuss your particular Illinois criminal case and any potential immigration consequences, call the experienced Chicago criminal defense attorneys at Legal Defenders.
+To discuss your particular Illinois criminal case and any potential immigration consequences, call the experienced Chicago criminal defense attorneys at John D. Ioakimidis.

 As noted above, Aggravated Felony includes a Crime of Violence for which the term of imprisonment is at least one year.
 This definition incorporates 18 USC 16, which defines Crime of Violence as: